ingonyama-zk/icicle/docs/docs/icicle/primitives/vec_ops.md

 #### `execute_program`

-Execute a user-defined lambda function with arbitrary number of input and output vectors.
+Execute a user-defined lambda function with arbitrary number of input and output variables.

 ```cpp
 template <typename T>